jwadams25/Rivers_Statistics_22_23/Practice and Planning/3D_Dice.md

 gray_dice <- c(3, 4, 3, 4, 4, 1, 4, 4, 2, 2, 2, 3, 3, 2, 4, 4, 2, 1, 2, 2, 3, 4, 5, 6, 4, 2, 6, 1, 1, 3, 2, 3, 2, 4, 3, 1, 6, 1, 3, 2, 4, 2, 6, 2, 3, 1, 4, 4, 2, 6)
 ```

-#### Convert the rolls into a data frame and the numbers into characterse rolls
+#### Convert the rolls into a data frame and the numbers into characters

 ``` r
 gray_dice_data <- data.frame(